guitt/sh.js/README.md

     .and.define('MY_VAR', sh.UNSET)
     .and('env')('grep MY_VAR');

-By the way, once you `cd` to a directory or set environment variable, you can store the shell in a Javascript variable, and reuse it later:
+By the way, once you `cd` to a directory or set environment variable, you can store the shell in a JavaScript variable, and reuse it later:

     // ./19-unset_my_var.example.js